Zile995/booster-um/README.md

 * `cmdline_per_kernel` manages the creation of the cmdline per kernel.
 If enabled, `booster-um` will use the kernel parameters from the `/etc/kernel/$pkgbase.cmdline` file. `$pkgbase` is the name of the pacman kernel package name (linux, linux-lts, linux-zen etc.).
 If this file doesn't exist, `booster-um` will create it.
 The default `/etc/kernel/cmdline` will be used as a shared cmdline for all kernels.

-* `generate_fallback` manages the creation of fallback (universal) UKI files.
-Separate fallback images will not be created if `universal` flag is enabled in the `/etc/booster.yaml` config

 * `splash` a picture to display during boot.
 The argument is a path to a BMP file.
 The default `/usr/share/systemd/bootctl/splash-arch.bmp` picture will be used if this path is invalid or not specified.

+* `generate_fallback` manages the creation of fallback (universal) UKI files.
+Separate fallback images will not be created if `universal` flag is enabled in the `/etc/booster.yaml` config

+* `initramfs_config` node provides initramfs type configuration.
+Under this node, you can specify up to two types for selected **kernel package name**: `default` and `fallback`.
+If you specified `fallback` type, note that you must enable `generate_fallback`, otherwise it will generate `default` images.

 * `efistub` manages EFI entries.
 If enabled, `booster-um` will create a new EFI entry.
 The `booster-um` will by default preserve old boot order and add the newly created EFI entry at the **end** of the boot order
 * `efistub_config` node provides additional efistub configuration.
 It is currently possible to control addition of newly created efi entries to the current boot order: